Snakemake workflows

 Typically, the following steps would be performed:

-• k-mer length
+• -k for k-mer length (default 31)

-• basic vs. primary graph mode
+• --primary for primary graph mode (recommended for most workloads)

 An example invocation: